Criterium-Engineers/criterium-engineers.github.io/index.md

 **Delete Inspection (Mobile)**: A user can now Delete any inspection if it is in an Active state.
 There is no recovering from this action, so it should be used carefully and sparingly.

+**Change Date of Inspection (Web)**: A user can now change the Date of Inspection from the Web, so an Inspection no longer needs to be declined to allow this to be changed on the Mobile app.

 #### Bugs Fixed
 **Inspection Details (Mobile)**: There have been instances where details such as Arrival Time or Check-in seem to disappear.
 Changes have been made to mitigate those occurences.